Your journey at a glance

 Departure Day 9

-After a mouth-watering breakfast, you will be transferred to the airstrip for your light aircraft flight back to Victoria International Airport for you outbound International flight.
+After a mouth-watering breakfast, you will be transferred to the airstrip for your light aircraft flight to Harare International Airport for you outbound International flight.